 With significant experience representing some of the largest life and retirement companies in the United States in claims, interpleaders, sales practices, rescission, bad faith and punitive damages matters, Tom has earned recognition by Best Lawyers® in the area of Insurance Law.
 He also devotes a substantial amount of his practice to defending all aspects of consumer class actions, serving as a co-lead counsel in various nationwide settlements.
 Tom has served as trial counsel in numerous venues, including California, Illinois, Mississippi and Alabama.

 Tom’s reputation and skills as a lawyer are widely recognized.
 In addition to his consistent inclusion in The Best Lawyers in America© for Insurance Law, he was one of the youngest lawyers named to Alabama Super Lawyers for his success in defending class action/mass tort litigation.
-He serves as an Adjunct Professor of Trial Advocacy at the University of Alabama School of Law.
+He is a current member of Maynard Cooper’s Board of Directors and also serves as an Adjunct Professor of Trial Advocacy at the University of Alabama School of Law.

 - Obtained dismissal of purported statewide class action against property and casualty insurer alleging claim for breach of contract for depreciating labor costs when calculating the actual cash value of the insurance policy.
 Ware v.
 Metropolitan Property and casualty Insurance Company, __F.
 Supp.
 3d__, 2016 WL 7209816 (M.D.
 Ala.
 Dec.
 7, 2016).